material-motion/material-motion/specifications/runtime.md

       for every actor
         actor.event()

 Some Actors are not interested in animation events.
-These Actors should not be informed of animation events.
+Do not inform these Actors of animation events.
+If no Actor requires animation events, then the Runtime should not listen to animation events.

 ### Runtime active vs idle state